#1.Not discrimination

 that you had no alternative other than to resign, you could bring

-a claim under the Employment Tribunal proceedings (seek) for
+a claim under the Employment Tribunal proceedings (sic) for unfair

-to inform you that, having discussed your case thoroughly with
+you that, having discussed your case thoroughly with Sandra Beeton,

-Sandra Beeton, UNISON could not support any claim that you were
+UNISON could not support any claim that you were to bring with

-to bring with regard to those issues.
-As already stated,
+regard to those issues.
+As already stated, you do however

 - On 9 December 2002, Mr Jervis